-The type/brand of stian you choose might depend on several factors, however, it's useful to know their drying times, especially if you're a weekend DIY person.
+Hence, it's essential to have knowledge about their drying times, especially if you're a weekend DIY enthusiast.

 |Minwax Wood Finish Water-Based Solid Color Stain||Water-Based||1|

 |Minwax Wood Finish Water-Based Semi-Transparent Color Stain||Water-Based||1|

 |Minwax Gel Stain||Gel Stain||24|

 |BEHR PREMIUM® Solid Color Waterproofing Stain & Sealer||Oil-Based||1|